software-students-fall2023/3-python-package-exercise-sst3/README.md

 [Example](https://github.com/software-students-fall2023/3-python-package-exercise-sst3/blob/19f463a3b9d2367eb3b02f2373b2896d53064654/example.py#L18)

+### anagram Function

+To use the anagram function please pass in a txt file.
+If you do not pass in a .txt file the default txt file will be used instead.
+To access the anagram game function please do `anagram.anagram(file.txt)` [Example]

 ### randomGame Function

 To use the randomGame function you may pass in arguments for minValue, maxValue, madLibFile, wyrFile, numberGuessAssert, madLibAssert, wyrAssert